 How to map values by pin size

 1. Either upload your data to eSpatial in the normal way or open up an existing datatset contained in the eSpatial maps and datasets library.
-(TIP: If you’re just testing out eSpatial, just sign up for a free account and use our sample data.)
+(TIP: If you’re just testing out eSpatial, just sign up for a free trial and use our sample data.)

 2. In the Control Panel, click Style & Color of the dataset you want to map by pin size